Charity Golf Tournament

-2017 Golf Classic to benefit public education in Baldwin County
+2017 Golf Classic Raises Big Funds for Baldwin County Schools

-Since there has never been a greater need for the Coalition’s work to strengthen and grow, this fundraiser is crucial for them to continue informing and engaging citizens about issues concerning public education to increase support for our schools.
-“It is important to keep in mind that the Coalition needs support now more than ever and that this is currently the only fundraising event held for them,” said Williams.
+As one of the fastest growing counties in the nation, there has never been a greater need for the Coalition’s work to strengthen and grow, this fundraiser is crucial for them to continue informing and engaging citizens about issues concerning public education in Baldwin County.

 “The most fundamental resource for building a strong local economy is great public schools – there’s no greater strategy to accomplish the county’s economic development goals” explains Terry Burkle, executive director of BCEC.
 “The product of our public schools will be the workforce that can attract new industry and sustain existing business.”

 The Baldwin County Education Coalition is an independent, non-profit, nonpartisan organization of public school advocates.
 We work together for systemic improvements and through seven local education foundations that serve communities across Baldwin’s 1600+ square miles.
 Our strength is in the value we bring to our individual communities and our shared vision for creating world-class schools.
 For more information, visit betterbaldwin.com.